scottgriv/PRG-Personal-Repository-Guidelines/categories/table_generator_guide.md

 - The script will run on a weekly basis (Sunday's at 12:00 AM - defined using a cron expression in the workflow file).
 - The script can also be run manually by clicking on the `Run workflow` button in the `Actions` tab in your repository.

-### Private or Closed Source Projects
+### Private Repositories and External Projects

-- If you have private or closed source projects, you can still use the **PRG** system.
+- If you have private/closed source or external projects, you can still use the **PRG** system.
-- You can manually add projects that are not on GitHub or are private (and/or excluded in the config flags) by adding them to the `categories/project_tier_table_private.md` file.
+- You can manually add external projects that are not on GitHub by adding them to the `categories/project_tier_table_private.md` file.
+- Private repositories that are on GitHub will be picked up if configured to do so in the script.
-  - Add images used in this private table in the `docs/images/private_repos` folder.
+  - Add icons for for your projects (private and external) in the `docs/images/private_repos` folder.
   - Projects in this file will be consolidated into the main table when the workflow runs.

+> [!IMPORTANT]
+> Even though the API can pick up private repositories, it will not be able to point to the repository URL to get the icon since it is private.

 ### Script Customization

 You can customize your build script however you want if you want to categorize your project tier table further.